-When you schedule an appointment with an electrician, it’s important to make sure that you’re prepared so that the work can be completed quickly and efficiently.
+When you schedule an electrician appointment, it’s important to make sure that you’re prepared so that the work can be completed quickly and efficiently.

 Because you’re most likely not well-versed in wiring and electrical repairs, it might seem like you can’t make any useful preparations ahead of the scheduled visit.
 Fortunately, this is not the case.